Back to all posts

 Only 43% of businesses agree that they “always” or “most of the time” complete projects within the set budget.
 That leaves 57% of businesses - the majority - having trouble with finishing projects without spending more than they planned.

-But why do so many projects get out of hand so quickly?
-Why, at the end of the day, the numbers don't line up?
 The answer lies in how well the project businesses are doing project financial management.
 This includes planning, tracking, and managing project financials seamlessly.

-So here's everything we found, so you can start mastering project financial management today.
+So, let's start mastering project financial management today.

 financial management of projects